-The main encountered habitats that are adjacent to primary road-01 are primarily artificial (built-up) areas, agricultural areas and grasslands as per field visit and the LULC map (see figure E, Annex 1).
+The main encountered habitats that are adjacent to Hermel primary road-01 are primarily artificial (built-up) areas, agricultural areas, grasslands and vacant lands as per field visit and the Land use map in Figure E (Annex 1).

 The studied road involves a path that is already under anthropogenic influences.
 The road is mainly bordered by human settlements and agricultural lands.